 The dragon was another, and the final, beast that Beowulf fought.
 After Beowulf’s peaceful reign of over 50 years, the dragon attacked Geats.
 Somebody had stolen his treasure, and in rage the dragon destroyed everything and everyone that came along.
 He burnt down homes and killed innocent people.
 Just like Grendel, in his nature he was merciless, and nothing could stop him from spreading terror.
 He was greedy, the complete opposite of king Beowulf’s generosity.

 There are plenty of other characters in Beowulf who have complicated relationships with each other and different characteristics.
 In this article we only looked at the ones that matter the most and play the greatest role in the poem, such as: Beowulf himself; king Hrothgar; the faithful warrior Wiglaf; the jealous thane Unferth; Beowulf’s father Ecgtheow; and three terrible beasts: the dragon, Grendel, and his mother.

 Feel a Little Lost in These Complicated Matters?

 Beowulf is a complex piece of literature.
 In order to fully understand it, one requires a solid knowledge of Anglo-Saxon myths and legends, culture and history of Scandinavia, historical references to other themes, and concepts.
-If you feel stuck, you can always rely on our knowledgeable experts who are ready to assist you with an essay on Beowulf or any other literature piece.
+If you find yourself in a situation where you type "write my essay", you can always rely on our essay writing service.
+Our knowledgeable experts are ready to assist you with an essay on Beowulf or any other literature piece.